fititnt/uwazi-docker/README.md

 amount of RAM by default, which means it could run slower even if the Docker hosts have more RAM available.
 Consider this as starting point.

-Another point that you may consider is that if you believe you are more practical with your previous skills and experience, you may decide not to use all stack applications inside docker containers.
+Based on your previous skills and experience, you may decide not to use all stack applications inside docker containers.
 One example is running database storages directly on Virtual Machines (or even physical machines) on the production environment.